What is Standard Operating Procedure?

 Standard Operating Procedures are investments

-It’s always easy to just carry on performing the activities without documenting it or educating someone else to do it.
-Especially founder’s and senior managers’ thought processes will be something down the lines of
+It’s always easy to just carry on performing the activities without documenting them or educating someone else to do them.
+Especially founders’ and senior managers’ thought processes will be something down the line of

-1. “I know better than anyone else, no one can perform this task”
+- “I know better than anyone else that no one can perform this task.”

-If you want to scale your business and make it into a process-oriented organization, you need to come out of the above thought process.
+If you want to scale your business and turn it into a process-oriented organization, you need to move beyond the thought process above.

-Any complicated tasks need to be split into smaller tasks so it can be performed by anyone without knowing too many dependant systems.
+Any complicated tasks need to be split into smaller tasks so they can be performed by anyone without knowing too many dependent systems.
 The tasks that might look small in 10-15 minutes will all quickly add up and eat your day.

-Example: the real cost of a 15-minute task will be over 45 minutes, time allocation on both sides of the task, and the cost of context switching.
+Example: the real cost of a 15-minute task will be over 45 minutes, including time allocation on both sides of the task and the cost of context switching.
 Soon you’ll be bombarded with too many such 10-15-minute tasks.

 It’s always better to create the SOP, train, and empower your team and then to step back.